First things first, do freelance writers pay taxes?

 Notable examples include Evernote, ConvertKit, SmarterQueue, LinkedIn Premium (Now why would you go and do a thing like that?), Dropbox, Sketch, Adobe Creative Cloud, and my favorite writing app Ulysses.

-In addition, you can deduct the cost of your internet service as either an office expense or utility, though working from a home office will require that you calculate the percentage of work-related usage and apply that number to total cost of the service.
+In addition, you can deduct the cost of your internet service as either an office expense or utility, though working from a home office will require that you calculate the percentage of work-related usage and apply that number to the total cost of the service.
 You can’t claim the whole amount.

 Finally, don’t forget domain registration fees and website hosting.
 I’ve written at length about the part your freelance writer website plays in a healthy pipeline.
 You can deduct most internet-related expenses on Schedule C.